How Can I Best Utilize My Amazon Employee Benefits Package?

 Amazon matches 50 percent of contributions up to four percent of your salary.
 Essentially, this means Amazon will match two percent of your salary.
 However, you will need to contribute at least four percent to get that match.
 We encourage you to make the most of Amazon’s offer by maxing out your 401(k) contributions before utilizing any other benefits available to you.
 Your $19,500 in contributions are eligible to be either pre-tax contributions or Roth contributions.

 Mega Backdoor Roth Conversion

-This benefit is relatively new in the 401(k) world and became available to Amazon employees in 2020.
+A powerful employee benefit within your 401(k) that allows Amazon employees to convert your after-tax dollars into a Roth 401(k) for tax-free growth and tax-free access in retirement.
 This feature allows you to make additional after-tax contributions to your 401(k) up to 10 percent of your salary.
-These contributions are then converted to tax-free Roth dollars on a quarterly basis.
+These contributions are automatically converted to tax-free Roth dollars once elected on the 401(k) website.
 Check out the video for a more detailed explanation of this benefit.